prabhuomkar/smriti/docs/docs/dev-guide/folder-structure.md

   - `Makefile`: Helpful commands for interacting with project
   - `docker-compose.yaml`: Containerized services for local integration tests
 - `api`: contains the source code for the API server
-- `assets`: contains various assets such as diagrams, images, YAML files associated with this project which will are WIP
 - `docs`: contains the overall documentation of the project
 - `infra`: contains examples for `database` schemas, deployment examples e.g. [Fly](https://fly.io), [AWS](https://aws.amazon.com/), [GCP](https://cloud.google.com/), etc.
 - `protos`: contains Protocol Buffer definitions for API and Worker services